 Publications

 “Dismantling Latinx Monoliths: Representations of Material Culture, Communities, and Kinship in 1980s Chicago.”
-In The Routledge Handbook of American Material Culture Studies, edited by Kristin Hass (forthcoming, 2024).
+In The Routledge Handbook of American Material Culture Studies, edited by Kristin Hass (chapter manuscript accepted).

 Image caption and credit: Diana Solís, contact sheet of 35 mm negatives from the Mothers and Daughters series, 1987.
 Kodak Tri-X black-and-white film, 8 x 10 inches.
 Chicago.
 Courtesy of the artist.